Château Lespault-Martillac Pessac-Léognan 2019

 Nose

 Rich, full-bodied, supple, and generous.
-The tannins are tightly knit.
-A lovely liveliness harmonizes the complex whole and gives it good aging potential.
-A smooth balance of richness, elegance, and finesse in a classic style.
+The tannic structure is tight.
+A lovely liveliness harmonizes the complex profile and offers good aging potential.
+A smooth balance of richness, elegance, and finesse in a classic style

 Serve